A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Monoidal Structures from Actions

-\end{thm} We shall explain how to apply these theorems to $\PSh\F$ and related presheaf categories in the next section.
+\end{thm} We apply these constructions to $\PSh\F$ and related presheaf categories in the next section.

-\begin{expl}[$\tl_J$ recovers Day convolution] Given a monoidal category $(\A, \otimes, I)$ we can set $\C = \PSh \A$ and take the action to recover Day convolution $\tl_J \cong \otimes_{\mathrm{Day}}$.
+\begin{expl}[$\tl_J$ recovers Day convolution] Given a monoidal category $(\V, \otimes, I)$ we can set $\A = \PSh \V$ and take the action \(V \tl X = \y V \otimes X\) to recover Day convolution $\tl_J \cong \otimes_{\mathrm{Day}}$.
 Note that the assumptions of \Cref{thm:gen-mon} are satisfied since for $J_I = \y I$ we get $J = \y$ which is well-behaved by \iref{expl:wb}{y}. \end{expl}

-\begin{rem} \citet{acu14} used well-behaved functors in a different way to construct a monoidal structure on a functor category $[\D, \E]$.
+\begin{rem} \begin{enumerate} \item Well-behaved functors were introduced in a different way~\cite{acu14} to construct a monoidal structure on a functor category $[\D, \E]$.
 Given a well-behaved parameter $K \colon \D \rightarrow \E$, they define the tensor $\circ_K$ on $[\D, \E]$ via left Kan extension along $K$:

 The constructions $\circ_K$ and $\tl_J$ are orthogonal.
 Their intersection is the substitution tensor on $\PSh\F$, which corresponds to choosing $K=V\colon \F\to \Set$.
-However, unlike our $\tl_J$, the construction $\circ_K$ does not produce substitution tensors on other presheaf categories. \end{rem}
+However, unlike our $\tl_J$, the construction $\circ_K$ does not produce substitution tensors on other presheaf categories. \end{enumerate} \end{rem}